veronean/Modelling-Response-to-Brain-Stimulation-from-Resting-State-Activity/README.md

    ```
 `requirements.txt`:

-The dependencies required for the project are:
+1. The dependencies required for the project are:
+    ```bash
+    gdown
+    scipy
+    pandas
+    torch
+    sklearn
+    mne
+    numpy
+    ```

 ## Usage